Mary Berry Celeriac Soup

 Instructions

-1. Fry the pancetta in butter in a large saucepan until golden and crackling.
+1. Fry pancetta in butter until crisp, remove most and set aside.

 Notes